arnim/HDP/README.md

 Java Gibbs sampler for the Hierarchical Dirichlet Processes
 ===========================================================

-This is a Java 1.6 implementation of a Chinese Restaurant Franchise Gibbs Sampler, a Bayesian Nonparametric [Topic model](http://www.cs.princeton.edu/~blei/topicmodeling.html)
+This is a Java 1.6 implementation of a Chinese Restaurant Franchise Gibbs Sampler, a Bayesian Nonparametric [Topic model](http://www.cs.princeton.edu/~blei/topicmodeling.html) fitter.

 The algorithm
 -------------